Orthodox Church of Ukraine: Georgian Orthodox Church

+On the other hand, the Georgian Orthodox Church did recognise the autocephaly of the Macedonian Orthodox Church in February 2023.
+Georgian scholars explained the attitude of the Georgian Orthodox Church as one that did not dare disagreeing with the Moscow Patriarchate on Ukraine-related matters out of fear of angering the Russian Orthodox Church.

 Serbian Orthodox Church

 On 13 March 2019, a document titled "The Position of the Serbian Orthodox Church on the church crisis in Ukraine" was posted on behalf of the office of the Holy Synod of the Serbian Orthodox Church reiterating the previously voiced intention not to recognise the legitimacy of the OCU's hierarchy that had been communicated in November 2018 by Bishop Irinej Bulović of Bačka, the spokesman of the SOC, in the name of the Council ("Assembly") of Bishops of the Serbian Orthodox Church.
 Among other things, the 13 March 2019 document, which pointedly referred to Kyiv as "the mother of all Russian cities", recommended that the Serbian clergy refrain from any communion with those who were in communion with "Mr Epiphanius Dumenko and his followers".
-The identical document in Russian had been published by the Moscow Patriarchate′s official web site around two weeks prior.
+The identical document in Russian had been published by the Moscow Patriarchate's official web site around two weeks prior.

 In May 2019, the Council of Bishops re-affirmed the Church's stance on Ukraine stating in the publication posted by Irinej Bulović: "[T]he Assembly's present position remains: our Church does not recognize the newly established false-church structure in Ukraine, led by the citizens of Denysenko and Dumenko, and is only and exclusively in liturgical and canonical communion with the canonical Ukrainian Orthodox Church, led by His Beatitude Metropolitan Onufry, and with all the other canonical Orthodox Churches".